 By the end of this course, you’ll be able to harness more interesting chord progressions to create powerful emotional reactions in your listeners.

 You'll learn how to create emotionally powerful chord progressions to convey different feelings in your music.
-You'll also learn a ton of music theory concepts, including intervals, major and minor chords, diatonic harmonies, seventh chords, modal interchange, and much more, and use them right away in a series of real-life challenges.
+You'll also learn a ton of music theory concepts, including intervals, major and minor chords, diatonic harmonies, and much more, and use them right away in a series of real-life challenges.

-As soon as you purchase a course at any level, you can start exploring the course material immediately.
-On June 7, the session begins, which means you'll receive your Course Pack and begin the guided experience that includes weekly activities, feedback from Course Advisors, and much more.
+As soon as you purchase a course, you can begin exploring the course material immediately.
+On the start date, the session begins, which means you'll begin the guided experience that includes weekly activities, feedback from Soundfly Mentors, and much more.
 This is intended to help you stay accountable and get the feedback you need to succeed.

 We believe strongly that accountability, feedback, and support are critical to active learning — where you learn by putting your knowledge into practice and engaging thoughtfully with what you're learning.
 And we think that active learning is a more effective path to learning a new skill than passive learning — where you're simply watching videos and reading text.